MatZar01/Finicky-Transfer-Learning/README.md

 ## Dependencies and setup

-With current release, Fussy Transfer Learning methods are provided for and tested on Linux based operating systems, however Windows OS is also supported if appropriate dependencies are fulfilled.
+With current release, Finicky Transfer Learning methods are provided for and tested on Linux based operating systems, however Windows OS is also supported if appropriate dependencies are fulfilled.

 All of the dependencies required to run repository methods are listed in `install_dependencies.sh` bash script.
 It can also be used to install required libraries directly on the machine.
 Note that for the package to run, at least `Python 3.6` is required.